Text Classification: an exploration of different representations and learning algorithms

 Setting up your environment

 While you can download the following packages with pip to your computer directly, we recommend (but not require) you to use a virtual environment to not mess up the package versions for different project.
-If you'd like to, here is a quick tutorial on virtual environments that you can checkout with an EPFL email.

-1. First make sure you have (a virtual environment (e.g., venv, virtualenv, conda), and that the environment has) a Python version >= 3.6, per scikit-learn and torch requirements.
-If you are using the a Jupyter Notebook, make sure the interpreter points to the correct python executable.
+First make sure you have (a virtual environment (e.g., venv, virtualenv, conda), and that the environment has) a Python version >= 3.6 (we recommend the latest 3.12).
+If you are using a Jupyter Notebook, make sure the interpreter points to the correct python executable.

 pip install -U ipykernel